-Yes, the Robots are coming, and they’re (probably) going to take your job.
+Yes, the Robots are coming, and they’re (probably) going to change how you manage people.
 Have you noticed that the buzz about artificial intelligence (AI) and automation has been picking up in the last 4-6 months?
 I watch the tech space pretty compulsively and for years the dreamers would talk about how we’d all be downloading our souls into androids by 2050 and everyone else has been saying… no, that’s just a dream.

 Then an AI named AlphaGo Zero happened at the end of last year.
 Without any programming on how to play the challenging game of GO, humans taught AlphaGo Zero the rules of the game and gave it the instruction to win.
 From knowing nothing to beating the world’s top players, AlphaGo invested a mere 40 days of practice, and along the way introduced some moves that upended centuries of human GO wisdom and strategy.

 This breakthrough in machine learning is at the leading edge and demonstrates the huge leaps automation is in the process of making, thanks primarily to advancements in big data and the processing and storage of digital assets.
-Whereas a year ago I would have told you that the experts were saying such advancements wouldn’t mean the end of your job if you’re not a factory floor worker, today I’m telling you the experts are saying that almost every job will be affected in the next decade, or sooner.
+Whereas a year ago I would have told you that the experts were saying such advancements wouldn’t mean major job changes for most office workers, today I’m telling you the experts are saying that almost every job will be affected in the next decade, or sooner.

 White Collar Jobs Are Next